 By: Bishop David Bard

 I greet you in the grace of our Lord Jesus Christ, the love of God, and the peace and power of the Holy Spirit.
+I greet you, once again, with a broken heart and a wounded spirit.

 Bishop David A. Bard